 - You must not have a savings account with the same name.

 - ICICI gives you 15 leaves checkbook free per year.
 Additional ones are chargeable.

-- Account holder gets a free debit card.
+- The account holder gets a free debit card.

-- Internet banking and cash deposits are free of any type of charges.
+- Internet banking and cash deposits are free of any type of charge.